 How to Actually Deliver the Offer

-The first offer conversation should happen verbally — on a call, not in an email.
+The first offer conversation should happen verbally — on a call or recorded video, not in an email.
 This is important for two reasons: it allows you to explain your thinking in real time, and it allows the seller to respond and ask questions without the friction of written back-and-forth.

-On the call, walk the seller through your reasoning:
+On the call/video, walk the seller through your reasoning:

 - What you saw in the agency that you liked — be specific